theReveler/NotSonic-CSE-Project/README.txt

+** Updates for 8/20/20 **
+Some of the original features of the game seem to have broken, but that's unfortunate.
+Please use command prompt to close application, or the song will continue to loop.
+Playable game: \NotSonic\MainVersion\bin\Windows\x86\Debug\Sprint0.exe

 ****** Warning You need to install the BigNoodlesTooOblique Font in the top folder of NotSonic, if not installed, an error will occur.  *****

 Sonic Controls: